 If you fall behind with your council tax it’s important to contact the council and try to make arrangements to clear your arrears.
 It is also helpful to obtain professional financial advice at the same time.

-Together, you can agree a plan of regular payments that you can afford, either at a reduced rate or over a longer period of the year (12 months instead of 10).
+Together, you can agree on a plan of regular payments that you can afford, either at a reduced rate or over a longer period of the year (12 months instead of 10).

 How is council tax paid?